Holographic entanglement negativity for disjoint subsystems in $\mathrm{AdS_{d+1}/CFT_d}$: Holographic entanglement negativity for d+1 / d

-Following the computation of the holographic entanglement negativity reviewed in the last section for mixed states of disjoint intervals in the $AdS_3/CFT_2$ scenario \cite{Malvimat:2018txq,Malvimat:2018ood}, we proceed to propose a higher dimensional generalization in a generic $AdS_{d+1}/CFT_d$ framework.
-The construction for the $AdS_3/CFT_2$ scenario suggests that the corresponding higher dimensional construction would involve a similar algebraic sum of the areas of bulk co-dimension two static minimal surfaces\footnote {Note that these are geodesics homologous to appropriate intervals in the corresponding $AdS_3/CFT_2$ scenario.} homologous to the respective subsystems.
-The holographic entanglement negativity for such mixed state configurations in the $AdS_{d+1}/CFT_d$ scenario may then be expressed as follows
+Following the computation of the holographic entanglement negativity reviewed in the last section for mixed states of disjoint intervals in the \ads{3}/\cft{2} scenario \cite{Malvimat:2018txq,Malvimat:2018ood}, we proceed to propose a higher dimensional generalization in a generic \ads{d+1}/\cft{d} framework.
+The construction for the \ads{3}/\cft{2} scenario suggests that the corresponding higher dimensional construction would involve a similar algebraic sum of the areas of bulk RT surfaces\footnote {Note that for the corresponding \ads{3}/\cft{2} scenario these are geodesics homologous to appropriate intervals.} for the respective subsystems.
+The holographic entanglement negativity for such mixed state configurations in the \ads{d+1}/\cft{d} scenario may then be expressed as follows\footnote{ Note that the right hand side of \cref{higher-d-conjecture} would be modified to incorporate the relevant backreaction effects.
+For spherical entangling surfaces, this entails replacing the numerical factor of $3/16$ by $\mathcal{X}_d/8$.
+See \cite{KumarBasak:2020ams} for details.}

-where $\mathcal{A}_{ij}$ and $\mathcal{A}_{ijk}$ are the areas of the co-dimension two static minimal surfaces anchored on the subsystems $A_i\cup A_j$ and $A_i\cup A_j \cup A_k$ respectively with $i=1,2,s$, as depicted in Fig. \ref{fig2}.
-Using the Ryu-Takayanagi prescription \cite{Ryu:2006bv}, the above expression for the holographic entanglement negativity may be expressed as follows
+where $\mathcal{A}_{ij}$ and $\mathcal{A}_{ijk}$ are the areas of the bulk RT surfaces for the subsystems $A_i\cup A_j$ and $A_i\cup A_j\cup A_k$ respectively with $i=1,2,s$, as depicted in \cref{fig_henhd_zero}.
+Using the RT prescription \cite{Ryu:2006bv}, the above expression for the holographic entanglement negativity may be expressed as follows \footnote{The right hand side of \cref{hen-hee-hd} would be likewise modified as detailed in \cref{chi_d}.}

-where $ \mathcal{I}(A_1\cup A_s, A_2)$ and $\mathcal{I}(A_s, A_2)]$ are the holographic mutual information between the respective subsystems .
-In the limit $A_s\to \emptyset$ where $\emptyset$ is the null set, we recover the holographic entanglement negativity for the mixed state of adjacent subsystems as described in \cite{Parul} \footnote { Note that the entanglement negativity and the mutual information are also related in the holographic limit for other mixed state configurations as reported in the literature.}.
-This serves as a strong indication for the overall consistency of our proposal for the holographic entanglement negativity for such mixed state configurations in the $AdS_{d+1}/CFT_d$ scenario.
+In the limit $A_s\to\emptyset$ (where $\emptyset$ is the null set), we recover the holographic entanglement negativity for the mixed state of adjacent subsystems as described in \cite{Jain:2017xsu}.
+This serves as a strong indication for the overall consistency of our proposal for the holographic entanglement negativity for such mixed state configurations in the \ads{d+1}/\cft{d} scenario.